Avoid the Promotions Tab: Email Deliverability Tips

 Other than the dreaded Spam folder, the Promotions Tab is the last place you want your emails to end up.
 Imagine Sarah, a busy professional, who glances at her inbox between meetings and sees over 100 new emails—promos, updates, and, buried somewhere, a few important messages she actually wants to read.
 Like most of us, she skips over anything in her Promotions Tab, assuming it’s less relevant.

 The average person receives around 121 business emails daily, and the majority get sent to that Promotions Tab or ignored entirely.
-If your carefully crafted email regularly lands there, it might never have a chance to be opened, much less clicked on or converted.
+If your carefully crafted email regularly lands there, it might never have a chance to be opened—much less clicked on or converted.
 To avoid getting lost in the shuffle and maximize your impact, it’s essential to know what triggers the Promotions Tab and how to prevent it.

 Understanding Email Filtering

 To bypass the Promotions tab, we must understand why emails land there in the first place.
-To do so, we must explore the mechanics of email filtering.

 Salesy Language